 Stacked on top yet separated from each other, the volumes are sound tunnels which can be opened on both ends to let the outside in or the inside be heard outside.

 Sounds flow in and out and link the House of Hungarian Music with its surroundings.
 These formal sound tunnels are cultural cross-sections engaging the visitors in a reconfigurable play of Hungary’s multifaceted history of music.

 In the informal space that continuously weaves around, rhythms and tunes, the acoustic preconditions of music, are given a continuous space for the public’s discoveries.

-The House of Hungarian Music is a place where the informal and the formal co-exist in a mutually enriching interdependence.
+Like Hungary’s musical culture itself, the House of Hungarian Music is a place where the informal and the formal co-exist in a mutually enriching interdependence.